-We have issued our report dated January 21, 2005, accompanying the financial statements of Advanced Circuits, Inc. and R.J.C.S., LLC contained in the Registration Statement and Prospectus of Compass Diversified Trust.
-We consent to the use of the aforementioned report in the Registration Statement and Prospectus, and to the use of our name as it appears under the caption "Experts."
+We have issued our report dated January 21, 2005, accompanying the financial statements and schedules of Advanced Circuits, Inc. and R.J.C.S., LLC contained in the Amendment No. 1 to the Registration Statement and Prospectus of Compass Diversified Trust.
+We consent to the use of the aforementioned report in the Amendment No. 1 to the Registration Statement and Prospectus, and to the use of our name as it appears under the caption "Experts."